blindnet-io/product-management/refs/high-level-architecture/readme.md

 The Storage Component allows client [Systems](../lexicon/RFC-Lexicon-2.md#system) to store the [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture).
 It CAN interface with Systems that don't have their own storage but integrate the whole confidential data capturing as a fully external workflow, only integrated at the front-end level with their website or app.

-The storage Component CAN be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).
+The Storage Component CAN be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).

 ## Other Requirements